We were learners

 This story is of courage and cowardly acts, of triumph and failure, of beauty and of madness.
 But it is in fact a wonderful story, I am telling you it of course.
 This is the story of the Isle of Avalon.

-Avalon; probably from afal, meaning "apple" is a legendary island featured in the Arthurian legend.
-It first appears in novels as the place where King Arthur's sword Excalibur was forged and later where Arthur was taken to recover from his wounds after the Battle of Camlann.
-Just to let you know; Avalon was associated from an early date with mystical practices and people such as Morgan le Fay.
+Avalon; probably from afal, meaning "apple" was a legendary island featured in the Arthurian legend.
+It was where the famous sword Excalibur was forged and where Arthur was taken to recover from his wounds after the Battle of Camlann.
+Just to let you know; Avalon was associated from an early date with mystical practices and people such as Morgana le Fay.

 Another description of the island says: